Optimism in Equality Saturation: Related Work

 \section{Related Work}

 \paragraph{E-Graphs and Equality Saturation}

-E-graphs were originally developed for the purpose of computing congruence closure over a set of terms \cite{nelson1980} and are a key ingredient in SMT solvers for propagating equalities between theories \cite{nelson1979}.
-Only in later work was applying rewrite rules to e-graphs, via equality saturation, proposed \cite{e_peg, eqsat_llvm_tvalid, egg}.
-Applying rewrite rules requires syntactically matching their left hand side, which is called ``e-matching''.
+E-graphs were originally developed for computing congruence closure over a set of terms \cite{nelson1980} and are a key ingredient in SMT solvers for propagating equalities between theories \cite{nelson1979}.
+Later work proposed applying rewrite rules to e-graphs via e-matching during equality saturation \cite{e_peg, eqsat_llvm_tvalid, egg}.
 Most e-matching implementations are based on pattern compilation \cite{efficient_e_matching} or relational queries \cite{relational_e_matching}.
-Another consideration is the representation of the e-graph itself---traditionally, the graph is stored directly as a graph in memory \cite{z3, egg}, while recent work proposes using database tables with a canonicalization procedure \cite{towards_relational_e_graph, egglog}.
-Our Rust tool implements a version of the latter approach, which has the advantage of presenting a uniform representation for both terms in the e-graph and for analysis facts over e-classes.
-Tree term languages are the most common target for embedding into e-graphs.
-Cycles are often created via rewrite rules, but are rarely desired and often filtered away during extraction \cite{tensat}.
-The only prior work that we are aware of that encodes an explicitly cyclic program representation into e-graphs is E-PEGs \cite{e_peg}---their compilation tool, called Peggy, does not support lattice-based analyses and only supports purely syntactic rewrites\footnote{Some simple analyses, such as constant propagation, are re-implemented as pure syntactic transformations in Peggy.}.
+Another consideration is the representation of the e-graph---traditionally, e-graphs are stored directly as graphs in memory \cite{z3, egg}, while recent work proposes using database tables with a canonicalization procedure \cite{towards_relational_e_graph, egglog}.
+Acyclic term languages are the most common target for equality saturation.
+Cycles are often created via rewrite rules, but are rarely desired and often filtered or ignored during extraction \cite{tensat, eboost, smoothe}.
+The only prior work that we are aware of that encodes an explicitly cyclic program representation into e-graphs is Peggy \cite{e_peg}, which does not support lattice-based analyses\footnote{Some simple analyses, such as constant propagation, are re-implemented as pure syntactic transformations in Peggy.}.
 Neither \texttt{egg} nor \texttt{egglog}\footnote{\texttt{egglog}'s relational e-matching can theoretically match graph patterns, not just term patterns \cite{relational_e_matching}.} support creating an initial e-graph with cycles and both tools treat extracting cycles as a failure mode \cite{egg, egglog}.

 \paragraph{Abstract Interpretation over E-Graphs}